PurduePAML/K-ARM_Backdoor_Optimization/README.md

 ## Results
-Please check our results [here](https://pages.nist.gov/trojai/docs/results.html#previous-leaderboards) with team name `Perspecta-PurdueRutgers`.
+Please check our results [here](https://pages.nist.gov/trojai/docs/results.html#previous-leaderboards) under the team name `Perspecta-PurdueRutgers`.
 The default settings of the parameters in this repo can achieve 90% detection accuracy on TrojAI round3 training and testing datasets.
 For scanning differnt types of models, some parameters might need tunning.

 ## Contacts